luabind/luabind/doc/docs.rst

 As mentioned in the `Lua documentation`_, it is possible to pass an error handler function to ``lua_pcall()``.
-Luabind makes use of ``lua_pcall()`` internally when calling methods and functions.
+Luabind makes use of ``lua_pcall()`` internally when calling member functions and free functions.
 It is possible to set the error handler function that Luabind will use globally::

     typedef void(*pcall_callback_fun)(lua_State*);